pkarsy/rfboot/README.md

 Bootloader for Atmega328 over the air (OTA) using the TI CC1101 chip

 A lot of electronic projects need to communicate with other components via an RF module.
-This project aims at speeding up and simplifying workflow, by allowing the program to be uploaded via the RF link.
+This project aims at speeding up and simplifying work-flow, by allowing the program to be uploaded via the RF link.
 The emphasis is on reliability and security

 - [Rfboot in Action](https://github.com/pkarsy/rfboot/wiki/Reliabi) A good starting point.
 And gives us an idea of what tools we need to have in order to work with rfboot.
+NOT READY YET

 - [Installation](https://github.com/pkarsy/rfboot/wiki/Installation) A bootloader, and especially a wireless one, is a relatively complex topic.
-In this section instructions are given to make the process as straithforward as possible.
+In this section instructions are given to make the process as straightforward as possible.

 - [Reliability](https://github.com/pkarsy/rfboot/wiki/Reliability) Explains how rfboot does the job under an inherently unreliable link(RF)

+- [Encryption](https://github.com/pkarsy/rfboot/wiki/Encryption) Discuses how the firmware is encrypted over the air, and why this is useful

+- [Notes about the License](https://github.com/pkarsy/rfboot/wiki/Notes-about-the-License) I Am Not A Lawyer.
+I am not even watching legal TV series !
+I you see some mistakes here pls send me a note